 9. Caernarfon Town and Castle

 North Wales is probably even more unsung than the south, with too many glorious locations to mention.
-Among the finest Welsh castles you'll find, though, is Caernarfon.
+Among the finest Welsh castles you'll find, though, is Caernarfon, a designated UNESCO World Heritage Site.
 In a real fairytale setting on the coast, it is something else, while there are other suitably quirky attractions locally too.
 See http://www.caernarfon.com

 10. The Gower Peninsula & The Mumbles

 From miles of unspoiled coastline to the more manmade fun at The Mumbles, this whole area has similar characteristics to Cornwall or Brittany, yet with only a tiny fraction of the crowds (just don’t tell everyone!).
-Great for walking and wildife spotting, with a healthy population of seals always popular with visitors.
+Great for walking and wildlife spotting, with a healthy population of seals always popular with visitors.
+Grey seals are commonly seen around Worm's Head and the Mumbles coast.

 Escape to beautiful Mid Wales at Lake Country House Hotel

-With boutique rooms, award-winning food and superb facilities, Lake Country House combines the best of modern comforts along with idyllic seclusion in Powys, central Wales.
-Keep an eye on our Facebook page and current offers sections for our latest news and special hotel deals currently available.
+With boutique rooms, award-winning food and superb facilities, our luxury Powys spa hotel combines the best of modern comforts along with idyllic seclusion in central Wales.
+Keep an eye on our current offers sections for our latest news and special hotel deals currently available.